compi-migui/tfg-doc/src/md/50_methodology.md

 #### Scaling
 Next up in the processing pipeline is scaling the data, which @vidal_structural_2020 explain serves "two main reasons: first, to process data that come from different sensors and second, to simplify the computations of the data transformation using PCA".

-**TODO: mention problems this avoids, like this quote from https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html: "For instance many elements used in the objective function of a learning algorithm (such as the RBF kernel of Support Vector Machines or the L1 and L2 regularizers of linear models) assume that all features are centered around 0 and have variance in the same order.
+**TODO: mention problems this avoids, like this quote from https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html: "For instance many elements used in the objective function of a learning algorithm (such as the RBF kernel of support vector machines or the L1 and L2 regularizers of linear models) assume that all features are centered around 0 and have variance in the same order.
 If a feature has a variance that is orders of magnitude larger than others, it might dominate the objective function and make the estimator unable to learn from other features correctly as expected."**

 The scaling is done column by column, and involves adjusting each data point such that the column as a whole has a mean value of zero and a variance of one.
 The scaled value $\breve{x}_{i,j}^{k,l}$ of a reading $x_{i,j}^{k,l}$ is thus: